BurkovBA/BurkovBA.github.io/content/blog/2022-08-21-1/index.md

 probabilistic latent semantic analysi (PLSA) algorithm.
 We are going to use Frobenius norm as the energy function, which results in a multitude of truncated PCA/biclustering/spectral clustering interpretations.

-## Theorem 1.
-Maximum of Frobenius norm is minimum of truncated PCA
+## 2. Symmtric NMF interpretation through k-means

 TODO

-## Theorem 2.
-Biclustering problems can be re-formulated through quadratic programming
+### Lemma 2.0.
+Minimum of Frobenius norm corresponds to the maximum of Rayleigh quotient

 TODO

-## Theorem 3. k-means corresponds to spectral clustering
+### Lemma 2.1.
+Symmetric NMF is equivalent to kernel K-means clustering

 TODO

+### Lemma 2.2.
+Symmetric NMF matrix is near orhtogonal

+TODO

+## 3. Biclustering problem and quadratic programming/NMF

+TODO

+### Lemma 3.1.
+Biclustering problem is equivalent to quadratic programming/NMF low-rank approximation of a Jordan-Wieldant matrix

+TODO

+## 4. k-means corresponds to spectral clustering

+TODO

+### Lemma 4.0.
+If a graph consists of multiple non-connected components, they correspond to the graph Laplacian eigenvectors

+TODO

+### Lemma 4.1.
+MinMax Cut/Normalized Cut problems on a graph correspond to the

 ---
-This post is inspired by my ongoing research on L1-regularized biclustering algorithms and sparse transformers, as well as discussions with Alexander Chervov and Anvar Kurmukov in Sberloga Data Science community (thanks to them).
+This post is inspired by my ongoing research on L1-regularized biclustering algorithms and sparse transformers, as well as discussions with Olga Zolotareva, Alexander Chervov, Anvar Kurmukov and Sberloga Data Science community.
+Many thanks to them.

 ---